birdx0810/NLP/NLP_Papers.md

 Word Vectors <=> Word Embeddings
 - a set of language modeling techniques for mapping words to a vector of numbers (turns a text into numbers)
 - a numeric vector represents a word
-- more words == higher dimension
+- comparitively sparse: more words == higher dimension

 Key properties for Embeddings:
 - Dimensionality Reduction: a more efficient representation
 - Contextual Similarity: a more expressive representation

-Syntax(syntactic): Grammatical structure
+  - Syntax(syntactic): Grammatical structure
-Semantics(Sentiment): Meaning of vocabulary
+  - Semantics(Sentiment): Meaning of vocabulary

 <!-- TODO: Read -->
 [Neural Language Modeling](https://ofir.io/Neural-Language-Modeling-From-Scratch/)